greenboxal/doggohub/doc/university/training/topics/agile_git.md

 ----------

-## What about GitLab
+## What about DoggoHub
-Tools like GitLab enhance collaboration by adding dialog around code mainly through issues and merge requests.
+Tools like DoggoHub enhance collaboration by adding dialog around code mainly through issues and merge requests.